AntoineDW/cyber-cheatsheet/Cracking/Stegseek.md

 # Stegseek

-Stegseek is a tool used to crack image steghide passphrases.
+Stegseek is a tool used to crack steghide images passphrases.

 ## Passphrase cracking
 ```bash